ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

         You can compile this document using Python's docutils like this:

-                rst2latex --documentclass=scrartcl --documentoptions=a4paper,10pt,bigheading   --no-section-numbering bylaws-simple.rst > bylaws.tex
+                rst2latex --documentclass=scrartcl --documentoptions=a4paper,10pt,bigheading --no-section-numbering bylaws.rst > bylaws.tex

         Then you'll get a .tex file which you can compile using pdflatex.
-You probably need to have a couple of packages installed.
+You need to have a bunch of packages installed.

+        On Fedora 36, these packages were necessary: python3-docutils texlive-latex texlive-metafont texlive-ec texlive-datetime2 texlive-lastpage texlive-soulutf8

-        If it complains about a missing .sty file, you can install it using yum:
+        If it complains about a missing .sty file, you can install it using dnf:

-                yum install -y 'tex(pdfcomment.sty)'
+                dnf install -y 'tex(pdfcomment.sty)'

         The HTML version compiles similarly:

-                rst2html --no-section-numbering --stylesheet=bylaws.css bylaws-simple.rst > bylaws.html
+                rst2html --no-section-numbering --stylesheet=bylaws.css bylaws.rst > bylaws.html

 .. role:: raw-html(raw)
         :format: html